shardus/website-docs.shardus.com/pages/docs/main-concepts/testing/spamming.md

 > This command will allow us to spam `count` transactions of whatever `type` of transaction we pass in, using `account` number of accounts, at a rate of `tps` transactions per second.

-Now lets implement the 4 functions we defined in the spam command to make it work
+Now lets implement the 4 functions we defined in the spam command to make it work.

 ## createAccounts

-This function needs to create an arbitrary number of accounts, each with their own keypairs in order to be able to sign the transactions.
-Define two more functions here, one for creating a single account, and one that uses the single `createAccount` function to create an arbitrary number of accounts, `createAccounts`.
+This function needs to create an arbitrary number of accounts, each with their own keypairs, in order to be able to sign the transactions.
+Define two more functions here, one for creating a single account, and one that uses the single `createAccount` function to create an arbitrary number of accounts: `createAccounts`.
 You will need to import the `crypto` module in order to generate keypairs.

 ```ts
 const crypto = require('shardus-crypto-utils');